MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

 1. Select **Import**.
 This will create a notebook with path `"/Shared/PySparkNetworkSimilarityClass"`.
 No need to run this notebook.

-## Import NetworkSimilaritySample notebook
+## Run sample notebook

-In this section, you import NetworkSimilaritySample.py as a notebook in Azure Databricks workspace.
+In this section, you import NetworkSimilaritySample.py as a notebook in Azure Databricks workspace and run the notebook.

 1. Save **`ns/NetworkSimilaritySample.py`** in MAG dataset to local drive.